elab-development/internet-tehnologije-projekat-porucivanjehrane_2020_0184/README.md

    ~~~
 ### 4. Database setup
 - Start your XAMPP server and ensure MySQL is running.
+- Import laravel.sql to database with the same name in phpmyadmin
 - Run the migrations to create the necessary database tables:
    ~~~
     php artisan migrate